Dark2343/Youtube-Video-Downloader/README.md

 # Youtube-Video-Downloader
-This is a simple program to download Youtube videos as either audio or video formats,
+This is a simple program to download Youtube videos as either audio or video formats.

-You will need to download pytube if you want to use the python script but you dont need to download anything for the exe file
+You will need to download pytube if you want to use the python script but you dont need to download anything for the exe file.